 At one time, the consumption rates of prescription opioids were overlooked or considered harmless.
 Today, opioid misuse and addiction have become one of the nation’s most prominent medical crises in history.
-In fact, opioid overdose has been labeled the leading cause of accidental death in America, surpassing car accidents and gun violence.
+In fact, opioid overdose has become the leading cause of accidental death in America, surpassing both car accidents and gun violence.
 With the death toll rising, many businesses and non-profit organizations are stepping up to face the opioid crisis head-on.
-This includes church leaders, many of whom have contributed time, resources, and unconditional support to those affected by the opioid crisis so far.
+This includes church leaders.
+So far, many of them have contributed time, resources, and unconditional support to those affected by the opioid crisis.

 The Opioid Epidemic’s Toll on America So Far

-The opioid crisis and overdose epidemic has reached an all-time high in America in recent years.
-People under 50 years old are dying at an alarming rate due to opioid and heroin overdose— so much so, in fact, that the nation’s overall life expectancy among both men and women has decreased over the last three years.
+The opioid crisis and overdose epidemic have reached an all-time high in America.
+People under 50 years old are dying at an alarming rate due to opioid and heroin overdose.
+In fact, that the nation’s overall life expectancy among both men and women has decreased over the last three years.
 In as recent as 2015, more than 33,000 Americans died as a result of an opioid overdose.
-This is equal to more than three and a half times the number of people collectively injured or killed in the September 11th attack.
+This is equal to more than three and a half times the number of people injured or killed in the September 11th attack.

 The White House’s Response So Far

 The U.S. Surgeon General was among the first to raise more awareness about opioid drug abuse and overdose rates.
 In August 2016, Dr. Vivek Murthy sent out a letter to every practicing doctor in America.
-In this open letter, he warned physicians everywhere to be more careful about prescribing opioids to help combat the growing crisis.
+In this open letter, he warned physicians everywhere to be more careful about prescribing opioids.
 He wrote:

 “I am asking for your help to solve an urgent health crisis facing America: the opioid epidemic.
 Everywhere I travel, I see communities devastated by opioid overdoses…